 Her Ladyship Justice (Mrs.) Georgina Theodora Wood (Rtd) (née Lutterodt) was born on June 8, 1947.
-Her basic education was at Bishop Girls’ School, Accra, Methodist Primary School, Dodowa and Mmofraturo Girls’ Boarding School, Kumasi.
+Her basic education was at Bishop Girls’ School, Accra, Methodist Primary School, Dodowa, and Mmofraturo Girls’ Boarding School, Kumasi.
 She obtained her secondary education from Wesley Girls' High School, Cape Coast between 1960 and 1966.
 Georgina Wood attended the University of Ghana, Legon, where she earned her Bachelor of Laws degree in 1969 and was called to the Bar in 1970 after the completion of her professional training at the Ghana Law School, where she obtained a 2nd Class (Upper Division) in the Bar qualifying examinations.
-As part of her academic credentials, Wood undertook a Post-Graduate Officers Training Course at the Officers College of the Ghana Police Service and commissioned as an Officer (Deputy Superintendent of Police) in 1971.
+Wood then undertook a Police Service Officer’s Training Course at the Officers College of the Ghana Police Service and commissioned as an Officer (Deputy Superintendent of Police) in 1971.

 In 2016, Georgina’s international career soared with her admission as an Honorary Bencher (honoris causa) of the Honourable Society of Gray’s Inn, making her the first and only Ghanaian on the Historical List of Honorary Benchers since 1883.
 Two years after her admission, she participated in an all-female premiere event organized by Gray’s Inn dubbed “First Women of the Supreme Courts in Conversation".
-Other members of the panel who are all honorary members of the Honourable Society of Gray’s Inn were; The President of the Supreme Court of United Kingdom; Baroness Hale, The Chief Justice of Australia; Susan Kiefel and Former Chief Justice of Canada; Beverley McLachlin.
+Other members of the panel who are all honorary members of the Honourable Society of Gray’s Inn were: The President of the Supreme Court of the United Kingdom, Baroness Hale; The Chief Justice of Australia, Susan Kiefel; and Former Chief Justice of Canada, Beverley McLachlin.

 As a human rights advocate, Justice Wood has served on several boards of international justice and human rights organizations, including the Global Justice Center.
-She was a member of the International Advisory Committee to guide the development of a handbook on HIV, the Law and Human Rights in 2011.
-In the same year, she was selected to be part of a group of eminent individuals who constituted an International Advisory Group on Universal Access to HIV Prevention, Treatment, Care and Support.
-After her retirement from the Bench in 2017, she was sworn in as a member of the Council of State of Ghana in accordance with Article 89(2)(a)(i) of the 1992 Constitution of Ghana.
-The Council of State is a Constitutional advisory body established to give counsel to the President in the performance of his functions.
-On February 1, 2021, she was reappointed as member of the Council of State by His Excellency Nana Addo Dankwa Akuffo-Addo to continue her mandate on the Council.
+She was a member of the International Advisory Committee to guide the development of a handbook on HIV, the Law, and Human Rights in 2011.
+In the same year, she was selected to be part of a group of eminent individuals who constituted an International Advisory Group on Universal Access to HIV Prevention, Treatment, Care, and Support.
+After she retired from the Bench in 2017, she was sworn in as a member of the Council of State of Ghana per Article 89(2)(a)(i) of the 1992 Constitution of Ghana.
+The Council of State is a constitutional advisory body established to give counsel to the President in the performance of his functions.
+On February 1, 2021, she was reappointed as a member of the Council of State by His Excellency Nana Addo Dankwa Akuffo-Addo to continue her mandate on the Council.

 Furthermore, Wood has delivered papers and lectures on an array of topics including “Democracy, Good Governance and the role of the Legal Profession: The case of Ghana” delivered in 2009 at Hong Kong as the keynote speaker for the 16th Commonwealth Law Conference, and “Ghanaian Women and Children’s access to Justice at the Avon Global Center for Women and Justice,” delivered in 2010 at Cornell University in New York.
 In 2013, she was one of the main speakers at the first Global Deans Forum organized by the International Association of Law Schools (IALS) held in Singapore.
 She was later invited to serve on the Judicial Council of IALS on Global Legal Education and attended several subsequent international conferences, delivering papers when called upon.
 Justice Wood delivered papers at the Commonwealth Lawyers’ Conferences held in Scotland and subsequently Melbourne in 2015 and 2017 respectively.